What is this?

 We can work on a variety of technology, engineering, software, design, and computer science-related projects to help build critical skills that the student is interested in.

 I also know a thing or two about helping students develop executive functioning skills, build confidence in themselves & reach their peak mental performance.

-There will be plenty of discussion around helping the student figure out who they are, what’s important to them, college & career paths and what the student needs to do to get where they want to go - and how to be ready for when that all inevitably changes as they grow up!
+There will be plenty of discussion around helping the student figure out who they want to be, what’s important to them, college & career paths and what the student needs to do to get where they want to go - and how to be ready for when that all inevitably changes as they grow up!

 How much do you charge?

 My base rates for a one-off, one-on-one session are $35 for 50 minutes or $45 for 80 minutes.
 I also do small group sessions for up to 4 students at a time - timing & pricing for those gets a little more complicated, so please ask for details.

 Committing to a regular weekly, bi-weekly, or monthly session for at least 3 months knocks prices down to $30/$40.
 Committed clients also get discounted workshop prices & might get an occasional on-the-house special event.
 Committed clients (and their responsible adults) get some more direct lines of communication to me too.

 If money is an issue, don’t let that stop you from reaching out - I never want money to be an obstacle to getting kids the help and support they need.
 Definitely mention if your household income is less than .